-(1) A subsidiary of Industrias CH.
+- (1) A subsidiary of Industrias CH. - (2) Companies directly or indirectly owned by members of the Vigil family.

 As of October 25, 2024, 461,152,904 series B common shares were held in Mexico by approximately 45 shareholders who were record holders in Mexico (several shareholders were not disclosed due to confidentiality) and 10 were ADS record holders in the United States.
 The ADSs represent 1,449,546 series B common shares.